frenkxs/frenkxs.github.io/readme.md

 For Section 4 I choose a combination of scatter plot and pie chart.
 The main reason is that it can convey the data in one more dimension, besides year (x-axis) and discipline (y-axis), it also shows the number of gold medalists per year and disciplines (the size of the pies) and their gender proportion (pie segments).

-Colour is used consistently throughout the visualisation to code gender (red for female, black for male and grey for mixed).
-SOMETHING ABOUT ONE COLOUR RED TO STAND OUT
+Colour is used consistently throughout the visualisation to code gender (red for female, black for male).
+Red - the accent colour of the palette - codes for the 'main characters of the story', the female disciplines and female athletes.
+The palette thus visually highlights the main messages of the visualisation.

 ### Feedback
 I collected feedback through Udacity discussion fora (2), and through participant observation (1).
 I reproduce feedback 1 and 2 in full below: